 Consolidation around a central control structure would allow for greater automation, thereby reducing operational cost.

-Figure 1—Reference model of MIS framework in SDFNs
+Figure 1—Reference model of MIS framework in SDRNs

-In SDFN, we assume that the PoA Controller (i.e., radio access point (RAP) Controller) is able to connect a variety of different PoAs, and PoA selection is derived from a mixture of user preferences, access network conditions and operator policies in a full SDN-based network.
+In SDRN, we assume that the PoA Controller (i.e., radio access point (RAP) Controller) is able to connect a variety of different PoAs, and PoA selection is derived from a mixture of user preferences, access network conditions and operator policies in a full SDN-based network.
 Radio access point acts as MIS PoA by achieving radio resource management on behalf of attached MNs.

 Each PoA and its related MNs are co-located in a specific area or vehicle including a wireless RAN such as Wi-Fi network, WiMAX network or any other wireless network.
 So that, each end-user of MN can reach internet or communicate with a corresponding node via its PoA.